OpenBSD 7.4, Raspberry Pi 3 model B+ Install Guide

 ::1 sappho.sigxcpu.com

-To disable the slow relinking of system libraries on boot, add this to /etc/rc.conf.local (see rc.conf(8)):
+To disable relinking system libraries on boot (quite slow), add this to /etc/rc.conf.local (see rc.conf(8)):

 library_aslr=NO